Dr. Maxime VandenbergheMaxime Vandenberghe is an FWO postdoc at the Department of Political Science at Ghent University.

 Biography

-Maxime is a postdoc (FWO) at the Department of Political Science at Ghent University and a visiting professor at the VUB.
-His main research interests are federalism, ethno-territorial politics, consociationalism, and party politics, with a particular focus on Belgium.
+Maxime is a postdoc (FWO) at the Department of Political Science at Ghent University.
+His main research interests are federalism, consociationalism, cabinet conflicts, and party politics, with a particular focus on Belgium.
 In his PhD thesis (FWO, 2023), he used quantitative methods to study the impact of decentralization on ethno-territorial conflicts in Belgian cabinets (1979-2018).
-He published in high-ranked journals such as Ethnopolitics, Swiss Political Science Review, Regional and Federal Studies, and Acta Politica.
-In the past, Maxime was a research assistant at the University of Bath (UK).
-Presently, he is involved in the masters course 'Belgian federalism' at Ghent University and he teaches 'Introduction to Belgian Society & Politics' at the VUB.
-In his postdoc project, he studies political conflicts across Western democracies (1990-2020) to assess whether certain systems of government (federal/unitary) are more prone to conflict and to check whether the electoral consequences of conflicts differ depending on state structures.
+He is a lecturer in the master’s course Belgian Federalism and published in high-ranked journals such as Ethnopolitics, Swiss Political Science Review, Regional and Federal Studies, and Acta Politica.
+In the past, Maxime was active as a research assistant at the University of Bath (UK) and as a visiting professor teaching Belgian politics at the VUB.
+In his postdoc project, he currently studies cabinet conflicts across Western democracies (1990-2020) to assess whether some systems of government (federal/unitary) are more prone to conflict and to check whether the electoral consequences of conflicts differ depending on state structures.